tpm2-software/tpm2-tools/man/tpm2_createprimary.1.md

     An optional file input that contains the policy digest for policy based authorization of the object.

   * **-A**, **--object-attributes**=_ATTRIBUTES_:
     The object attributes, optional.
-Object attribytes follow the specifications as outlined in "object attribute specifiers".
+Object attributes follow the specifications as outlined in "object attribute specifiers".
 The default for created objects is:

     `TPMA_OBJECT_RESTRICTED|TPMA_OBJECT_DECRYPT|TPMA_OBJECT_FIXEDTPM|TPMA_OBJECT_FIXEDPARENT|TPMA_OBJECT_SENSITIVEDATAORIGIN|TPMA_OBJECT_USERWITHAUTH`